Resistance to change…

 Thurra River, West of Alfred National Park, Victoria

-And deeper still, we find the roots.
-The powerful assumptions that silently hold the whole system in place.
+Below that scaffolding, we find the roots.
+The powerful, unspoken assumptions that hold the whole system in place.

 For Those Watching From the Outside